15 FREE Thanksgiving Break Activities

 The event supports the Salvation Army by collecting donations of nonperishable food items and/or toys for the Angel Tree.

-Oklahoma Alliance for Animals also will be there to collect supplies for our furry family members.
+Oklahoma Alliance for Animals also will be there to collect supplies for furry family members.

 - Utica Square, 21st and Utica